 Within recommended resources for science, this might be more of an issue for some Christian parents.
-Missing are any resources promoting a creationist viewpoint, most notably Jay Wile’s new Berean Builders science series that would seem to be a perfect fit for those using a classical approach.
+Missing are any resources promoting a creationist viewpoint, most notably Jay Wile’s Science in History series that would seem to be a perfect fit for those using a classical approach.
 On the contrary, recommended reading for the rhetoric level under biology supports an evolutionary point of view as does the top recommendation for a biology textbook, the controversial Biology course by Miller and Levine.
 Given the nature of classical education, I would expect to see more variety of viewpoints in recommended resources to help students evaluate different views on the origins debate.

 Whatever your perspective, The Well-Trained Mind is inspiring to read and extremely helpful for homeschooling.

 You might also find The Well-Trained Mind online forums a valuable resource.